marklogic/mlxprs/README.md

-# mlxprs
+# MarkLogic JavaScript and XQuery Debugger

 *A MarkLogic Visual Studio Code extension*

-This extension allows you to run Server-side JavaScript (SJS) and XQuery Queries against a MarkLogic database.
+This extension allows you to run JavaScript and XQuery (*.sjs, *.mjs, *.xqy) code against a MarkLogic Data Hub or MarkLogic database.
 It also adds syntax highlighting for the MarkLogic XQuery (`version "1.0-ml"`) dialect.

 ## What it does